OctoConsulting/comma-chameleons/README.md

 3. in the local folder run:

-    python -m venv env\
+    python -m venv env/
     source env/bin/activate (macOs and Linux)\
     pip install -r requirements.txt\
-    add your OPEN_API_KEY to updateme.key.ini and save as key.ini
+    add your OPEN_API_KEY and/or WATSONX_KEY AND project_id to updateme.key.ini and save as key.ini

 4. To run in debug mode
     gradio app.py